daveoggy/log4net.Ext.Json/Readme.md

 ## Fare well

-I hope you'll make the world a better place with this tool at hand, nothing less :D
+I hope you'll make the world a better place with this tool at hand.
+Nothing less :D

 Good luck and happy logging.